You live or want to settle in Germany and you are looking for information on the topic car insurance Germany?

 - in case you increase this amount, the insurance premium for your car will be cheaper

-Car insurance Germany: First registration of the car (Erstzulassung des Fahrzeugs) and registration in your name (Zulassung auf den Halter)
+German Car insurance: First registration of the car (Erstzulassung des Fahrzeugs) and registration in your name (Zulassung auf den Halter)

-These two factors are very important in the case of partial cover car insurance and comprehensive cover car insurance.
+These two factors are very important in the case of partial cover car insurance and comprehensive cover car insurance in Germany.

 Because the new value of the car is taken into account when calculating the insurance premium, it is very important to specify exactly when the car was first registered.